ravirajani/svgtoslides/README.md

 The process for creating beamer slides from an SVG file is as follows:
 1. Open the SVG file in [Inkscape](https://inkscape.org/) and split it into layers such that 'later' objects are placed on higher layers.
 Save the edited file as e.g. `myfile.svg`.
-2. Run `python3 svgtoslides.py myfile.svg`.
+2. Run `svgtoslides myfile.svg`.
 If there were 3 layers in the original file, this creates the files
     * `myfile1.pdf`, `myfile1.pdf_tex`, `myfile1.svg`,
     * `myfile2.pdf`, `myfile2.pdf_tex`, `myfile2.svg`,
     * `myfile3.pdf`, `myfile3.pdf_tex`.